 4. Sahasrara Naam Kumkum Archan - 2 temple pundits will chant 1,000 names of MahaLakshmi and would offer Kumkum (Vermillion) with every chant.

-5. SatChandi Puja & Havan - 40 temple pundits will do 100 recitations of Durga Saptashati in 2 days, followed by Homam.
+5. SatChandi Puja & Havan - 25+ temple pundits will do 100 recitations of Durga Saptashati, followed by Homam.

-6. Sapta Shati Paath Vachan - 5 temple pundits will do 10 recitations of SaptaShati.
+6. Sapta Shati Paath Vachan - A temple pundit will do one recitation of SaptaShati.

 Eshwar Bhakti is not a temple representative.
 We offer puja services on your behalf at the temple.
 The fees includes arrangements for the puja, dakshina, prasada, photography, travelling charges and other miscellaneous costs including courier, payment collection, and government taxes.